Hungary's government makes Ukrainian refugees homeless – DW – 08/23/2024

 He told the pro-government Magyar Nemzet newspaper in early July that "those who wanted to get back on their feet in Hungary have been able to do so."

-Gergely Gulyas, Minister of the Prime Minister's Office, said on Thursday at a press conference that it is "unacceptable" that there is "abuse" of the fact that the state is paying a lot of money every month for people who are capable of working.
+Gergely Gulyas, minister of the prime minister's office, said on Thursday at a press conference that it is "unacceptable" that there is "abuse" of the system that sees the state paying a lot of money every month for people who are capable of working.
 He did not explain what form this "abuse" takes.

 'A low point in Hungary's migration policy'